laithrasheed/Data-Science-Projects/README.md

 ## Introduction

 The main goal is to apply **Data Science Methodology** and mimic the business scenario I may face.
+You can observe stages of Data Science Methodlogy shown in the below image

 ## Projects